 Looking for the BEST Deviled Eggs Recipe?
-My mom’s easy deviled eggs, which also happen to be the BEST deviled eggs coming right up!
+My mom’s easy deviled eggs definitely fit the bill!
 I know everyone has a favorite deviled egg recipe, but this one is an absolute MUST try.
 These deviled eggs are made with mayo, sweet pickle juice, Dijon mustard, Worcestershire sauce, and Tabasco sauce for incredible flavor.
-This recipe is classic and always a crowd pleaser and anytime these are served we always get asked for the recipe.
+This recipe is classic and always a crowd pleaser.
+Anytime these are served we always get asked for the recipe.
 They’re that good!

 I have to admit, I’m kind of a deviled egg snob.
 I won’t eat just any deviled eggs, but this is pretty much the best deviled eggs recipe and is a clear winner!
-This recipe comes from my grandma and my mom now makes these anytime we have a family gathering.
+This recipe comes from my grandma and my mom now makes these devilish delicious eggs anytime we have a family gathering.
 For us, deviled eggs are a “must-have” on the table for Easter alongside ham, cheesy potato casserole, and our favorite banana pudding for dessert.

 In my opinion, some deviled eggs can be too mustard-y or too tangy.
 But these deviled eggs are just right.
 The recipe is a combination of a few simple ingredients including hard boiled eggs, mayonnaise, Dijon mustard, sweet pickle juice, Worcestershire sauce, a few drops of Tabasco sauce and salt & pepper.
 Top with a little sprinkle of paprika and chives for a pop of color and dive in!